do these parts do for the sound of my guitar?

 It’s too small!
 What’s up?

-Bob, A guy in a guitar forum told me.....
+Bob, a guy in an online guitar forum told me.....

 Sadly, many of them have turned into overpopulated playgrounds filled with bad information, childish commentary and anonymous expertise from people who have absolutely no idea what they are talking about.
 There are still a few good places left that are well-moderated, but they are few and far between.
 As a result, I rarely, if ever involve myself with them anymore.

-The number of posts someone has on a guitar forum or how many guitars they own, does NOT directly equate their level of technical expertise.....so if you have a question about something you read, feel free to ask and I'll give you the right answer. ...and not necessarily the one that ensures you buy something from me.
+Having 10,000 posts on a guitar forum or owning a dozen guitars does NOT directly equate to someone's level of technical expertise.....so if you have a question about something you read, feel free to ask and I'll give you the right answer. ...and not necessarily the one that ensures you buy something from me.
 Giving it to you straight is the best thing for both of us.

-I sincerely don't mean for FAQ #14 to sound like a smartass diatribe.
-Ironically, my products are frequently discussed with rave reviews in every forum out there. ...talk about "biting the hand that feeds you!"
-But I continue to get many questions on a weekly basis that start with the title of this FAQ, so I wanted to address it.
+I sincerely don't mean for FAQ #15 to sound like a smartass diatribe.
+Ironically, my products are frequently discussed with rave reviews in every forum out there. ...talk about biting the hand that feeds you.
+But the reality is a majority of the tech information related to what I do that can be found in online forums is utter bullshit.
+Yeah, I said it. ...and I continue to get many questions on a weekly basis that start with the title of this FAQ, so I wanted to address it.
 Getting good online (accurate) technical guitar info is tough sometimes ....and I'm always very happy for the opportunity to give you the facts.